kkga/ter/docs/deploy.md

 # Deploy

-Learn how to publish the output on the web.
+Learn how to publish your site.

 ## Vercel